RiceR1999/PiTwitterBot/README.md

 ![Bot-Example](/images/BotExample2.png)

 # Future Features
-Encorporate Twitters data analyitics tool in order to keep track of most referenced websites and pin a list of most referenced sites.
+Encorporate Twitters data analytics tool in order to keep track of most referenced websites and pin a list of most referenced sites.